Top 5 Misconceptions About Digital Document Storage That Expose Vulnerabilities

-It’s been over a year since we began to quarantine due to the COVID-19 pandemic.
+It’s been a few years since we began to quarantine due to the COVID-19 pandemic.
 During this time, businesses have amended their operations in order to manage the transition to remote work.
 For many, the transition has been challenging.
 On a positive note, many organizations have been forced to catalyze some of their existing efforts to modernize processes and digitize operations.
 For some, that has meant the adoption of cloud services.
 According to Gartner, the worldwide public cloud revenue grew more than 6% in 2020 and worldwide end-user spending on public cloud services is forecasted to grow more than 18% in 2021.

 One change that many organizations had to adapt to was the increased need for digital document management.
 Although a Document Management System (DMS) can play an important role in effective collaboration between employees and streamlining day-to-day business operations, the implementation is not always as smooth and sustainable as we expect.
 More often than not, an insufficient approach to document management leaves many organizations with digital documents in multiple locations or personal file-sharing accounts.
 Without a centralized source of truth and with the inevitable growth rate of digital information, this unsustainable approach leads to chaos, frustration, and wasted resources.